 - Alex Cora, Astros former bench coach

 The Astros interviewed three candidates for the team’s manager position.
-The candidates included former Toronto Blue Jays coach John Gibbons, former Baltimore Orioles coach Buck Showalter and current Chicago Cubs third base coach Will Venable.
+The candidates included former Toronto Blue Jays coach John Gibbons, former Baltimore Orioles coach Buck Showalter and Chicago Cubs third-base coach Will Venable.

 Owner Jim Crane told KPRC 2 that several candidates had been interviewed in person and over the phone.
-Up next in their list was veteran skipper Dusty Baker.
+Up next on their list was veteran skipper Dusty Baker.

 U.S. Rep. Bobby Rush, of Illinois, sent a letter requesting the leadership of the Committee on Energy and Commerce to “investigate the Major League Baseball cheating scandal fully and to determine the extent to which this cancer has spread.”

 Rush said the committee, via the Commerce Clause, has oversight of major league sports.

 The Los Angeles City Council said MLB should strip the Astros and the Red Sox of their World Series titles as both teams were involved in a cheating scheme.